 Sunset offers separate morning and afternoon sessions, with at least three permanent staff members and six parents per session to assist classes of up to 30 kids.

 Director Laura Ossa has worked at the school since 1982 as a parent, teacher, and director.
 Lead teacher Linda Gossage is also a former Sunset parent and has been with the school since 1984.
-Our assistant teachers are Jackie Thurman, another former Sunset parent, and Johanna Main.
+Our assistant teachers are Jackie Thurman, another former Sunset parent, Johanna Main and Maliya Rubio-mills.

 Parent participation is the backbone of Sunset’s philosophy and strength.
 Our community comprises 50 to 60 families, which govern the school through its board of directors.
 Each family commits to a half-day of work per week, plus monthly business and parent education meetings.
 Each family also has a fundraising responsibility and a school job, and must provide a nutritious, organic snack about once every six weeks.